Lugardesosa/Automated-NCAA-Game-Highlight-Conversion-using-Docker-and-AWS-Elementa-MediaConvert/README.md

 ### **Review Video Files**
 1. Navigate to the S3 Bucket and confirm there is a json video in the highlights folder and a video in the videos folder

-### **What We Learned**
-1. Deploying local docker images to ECR
-2. A high level overview of terraform files
-3. Networking - VPCs, Internet Gateways, private subnets and public subnets
-4. SSM for saving secrets and pulling into terraform

 ### **Future Enhancements**
 1. Automating the creation of VPCs/networking infra, media endpoint